Gainesville Distracted Driving Accident Lawyer

 If you’re still recovering from your injuries, you don’t have to worry.
 Our lawyers are available to come to you even if you can’t make it into the office.

 Statute of Limitations in Florida Distracted Driving Accident Cases

 The Florida statute of limitations gives distracted driving accident victims a limited time of either two or four years to file a personal injury lawsuit.
 The statute of limitations was recently changed in Florida for personal injury cases.
 If your car accident happened on 3/24/2023 or after, you will have two years to submit your lawsuit.
 If it happened prior to that date, you will have four years instead.

 What Do I Need to Know About the Comparative Fault Rules in Gainesville?

-Florida follows a pure comparative fault rule.
+Florida follows a modified comparative fault rule with a 51% bar to recovery.
 This is important, because the insurance company will almost always try to blame you for the accident.
 Multiple parties can share the blame under Florida law.

 Distracted drivers are usually at least partly to blame.
 If you were speeding or made an illegal turn, you might also be partly to blame.
 Our lawyers will do everything we can to minimize your role in the accident so that you can get the most compensation possible.

 What Types of Damages Are Available For Victims of Distracted Driving in Gainesville, FL

 If you were hurt in a distracted driving accident, you can file a claim for damages (both economic and non-economic damages).
 Distracted drivers are responsible for paying all expenses related to the car accident.
 They’re also on the hook for the subjective costs of the crash–meaning things like pain and suffering.

 At Allen Law Firm, P.A., we’ll retain respected experts to help calculate the value of your case.
 We’ll fight to get money for: